meshery/meshery.io/README.md

 ## Join the Meshery community!

 <a name="contributing"></a><a name="community"></a>
-Our projects are community-built and we welcome collaboration. 👍 Be sure to see <a href="https://layer5.io/community/newcomers/">Newcomers' Guide</a> for a tour of resources available to you and jump into our <a href="https://slack.meshery.io">Slack</a> to engage!
+Our projects are community-built and we welcome collaboration. 👍 Be sure to see the <a href="https://layer5.io/community/newcomers/">Newcomers' Guide</a> for a tour of resources available to you and jump into our <a href="https://slack.meshery.io">Slack</a> to engage!

 <p style="clear:both;">
 <a href ="https://layer5.io/community"><img alt="MeshMates" src="assets/images/logos/Layer5-MeshMentors.png" style="margin-right:10px; margin-bottom:7px;" width="28%" align="left" /></a>